 Check Yourself Before You Wreck Yourself (or Your Brand)

 Before you fire up your web browser and dive into editing, stop and ask yourself one critical question: is your brand, product, or company ready for Wikipedia?
 Your startup may have developed a killer app or the world’s greatest widget, and you want everyone to know about it…but that doesn’t mean you’re ready for Wikipedia.

 Before you can create a new Wikipedia article, you need to make sure you can pass a notability test that says the subject of any article must have “received significant coverage in reliable sources that are independent of the subject”.
 What does Wikipedia mean by reliable, independent sources?
-You must be able to cite coverage by media, analysts, or other credible third-party sources (and no, your mom’s knitting blog doesn’t count).
+You must be able to cite coverage by media, analysts, or other credible third-party sources and research (and no, your mom’s knitting blog doesn’t count).
 Those press releases you’ve been putting out?
 They won’t make the cut as reliable sources.

 You have to be sure your proposed article passes Wikipedia’s notability smell test.
 If you can’t come up with at least 10 credible third-party sources to cite your article with, then you should consider delaying your Wikipedia plans until you can.